iamgiolaga/partitelle-bot/README.rst

 **GIORNO:** <day> | <time>

-<participants list
+<participants list from 1 to N

-- 1. added player ✅
+- added player ✅
-- 2. added player ✅
+- added player ✅
-- 3. proposed player ❓
+- proposed player ❓
-- i. ...
+- ...
-- N. free slot ❌
+- free slot ❌
 where N is the target number>